CWRUbotix/rov-24/README.md

 If you're working on package metadata (e.g. `package.xml`) or rov_msgs, you'll need to run `🏃‍♂️ ROS Quick Build` or use `Control + Shift + B` every time you change something.

+If you want to run our unit tests use this command `colcon test --event-handlers=console_direct+`.

+It runs the tests and pipes the output to the terminal.

 <!-- ### Automatic building for non-VSCode heathens

 Run this command from your workspace folder